stappersg/vBook/src/plugins/csv.md

 # CSV

-The csv plugin lets you open, read and write csv databases.
+The csv plugin can open, read and write to csv databases.

 ## Install

-Install `libvsmtp_plugin_csv.so` in `/usr/lib/vsmtp`, then use a symbolic link in your configuration.
+Install `libvsmtp_plugin_csv.so` in `/usr/lib/vsmtp`, then use a symbolic link in the configuration.

 ```sh
 ln -s /usr/lib/vsmtp/libvsmtp_plugin_csv.so /etc/vsmtp/plugins/libvsmtp_plugin_csv.so